Frequently Asked Questions

 What information is available on CompareMaine?

-Why can I only search for five payers on CompareMaine when more are included in the data?
+Why can I only search for five payors on CompareMaine when more are included in the data?

-To calculate credible payment estimates, MHDO requires a certain volume of claims for each procedure.
-The 5 specific payers that are identified on CompareMaine represent approximately 80% of the claims data that is used to generate the estimates on CompareMaine; and in most cases have the required volume.
-The smaller payers do not have the required volume and therefore are not identified independently.
+MHDO requires a certain volume of claims data for each procedure to be eligible for reporting on CompareMaine.
+The 5 specific payors that are identified on CompareMaine represent approximately 80% of the claims data that is used to generate the estimates on CompareMaine.
+The smaller payors do not have the required volume and therefore are not identified independently but instead their payment data is included in the statewide average payment estimates.

-Is the cost on CompareMaine the price I will pay?
+Are the payments reported on CompareMaine the price I will pay?

-No. The costs on CompareMaine represent median payments.
-They are meant to serve as a reference point for comparison.
-Please contact your insurance company to find out your actual payment.
-If you do not have insurance, please contact the facility that you are interested in.
-When contacted directly, facilities often report their charges which may be higher than the actual payments they receive from insurance companies and patients.
+No. The payments on CompareMaine represent average (median) payments and are meant to serve as a reference point for comparison.
+Please contact your insurance company to find out your actual out-of-pocket costs.
+If you do not have insurance, please contact the healthcare setting that you are interested in to discuss what you be asked to pay.
+When contacted directly, healthcare settings often communicate what they charge for a healthcare service or procedure, which is often higher than the actual payments they receive from the contractual arrangements negotiated with insurance companies and from individuals without insurance.

 How do I know if I’m looking up the correct procedure?